apache/geode-benchmarks/README.md

 ## Sample benchmark

-Benchmarks are defined in a declarative configuration classes.
+Benchmarks are defined in declarative configuration classes.
 Each configuration class is run as a junit test which calls the configure method and passes it to the TestRunner, which executes the test on the provided TEST_HOSTS.

-Benchmarks are composed of `before tasks`, `after tasks`, and `workload tasks`.
-The `before` and `after` tasks are run once. `Workload` tasks are run repeatedly and their execution time is measured and reported by the yardstick framework.
+Benchmarks are composed of `before` tasks, `after` tasks, and `workload` tasks.
+Each seperate `before` and `after` task is run once. `Workload` tasks are run repeatedly and their execution time is measured and reported by the yardstick framework.

 ```java